What is the advantage of the Early Law School Admission Program (ELSAP)?

 During my fourth year, while attending Law School, do I pay RMU tuition or Law Scholl tuition?

-For the fourth year of study (first year at Law School) students will pay regular Law School tuition and fees.
+For the fourth year of study, students will pay regular Law School tuition and fees.

 Am I eligible for financial aid?